Factoring Perfect Reconstruction Filter Banks into Causal Lifting Matrices: A Diophantine Approach: Linear Diophantine Equations

-$\mathbb{F}[\zeta]$ with polynomial division and the size function~(\ref{degree_size_fn}) satisfies the axioms of a Euclidean domain.
+$\mathbb{F}[\zeta]$ with polynomial division and the size function~(\ref{degree_size_fn}) is a Euclidean domain.
 Moreover, division of polynomials yields a \emph{unique} quotient and remainder satisfying axiom~(\ref{EucDom_2}) \cite[Theorem~IV.21]{MacLaneBirkhoff67}, \cite[Theorem~III.6.2]{Hungerford74}.
 The units in $\mathbb{F}[\zeta]$ are the nonzero constant polynomials, which have size (degree) zero.
-The degree function enjoys two additional important properties when $f,g\neq 0$.
+As is commonly done in algebra, we set $\deg(0)\eqdef -\infty$.
+With this convention, the degree function enjoys two additional important properties.

 \end{example}